Defeating Double Data Entry

 Culprits such as paper and a lack of technology integrations drive the need for manually typing information into one system—and then accessing another system to type in that same data.

 If your company relies on paper for accounting activities, prepare for extra data entry.
-Each payment—whether AP or AR—must be recorded.
+Each payment—whether accounts payable or accounts receivable—must be recorded.
 Often, this data is inputted into software and apps such as QuickBooks or Xero to manage financial performance for accounting professionals.

 But it doesn’t stop there.